 The prevailing attitudes and cultural norms present in a company have a huge impact on whether employees feel that they can reach their performance potential.
 Here are the top three ways to improve performance by reshaping the workplace culture.

 Cultural transparency is an essential component of improved employee performance.
 It empowers everyone to become a strategic thinker.
-Employees should be able to get a sense of everyone’s performance at the company, as well as where their own contributions fit in.
+Employees should be able to get a sense of everyone’s performance at the company and where their own contributions fit in.

 Goal alignment software can help create more visibility into the role each employee plays in driving the business strategy.